mixtapeo/ResumeGPT/README.md

 A GPT 4.0 Mini powered recommendation of top 5 candidates for a given list of requirements.
 Uses WildApricot to get resumes / bios, WildApricot does not provide files from API; we must utilise member ID's, match to file ID, get {base_url}/attachments/{file_id} for each member.
 ## Instructions:
 ### Pre-requisites:
-Make sure python 3.12 is installed on os
+Make sure python 3.12 is installed on os.

 ### I. Clone / download this Repo.
 Run these commands in root folder: